Non-exchangeable Conformal Prediction with Optimal Transport: Tackling Distribution Shifts with Unlabeled Data: Extra experimental details and results

-We use the term ``optimal'' to describe the marginal coverage and expected prediction set size achieved when both calibration and testing are performed on samples from $Q$.
-This setup guarantees the desired coverage and, in our context where the test scores remain fixed, represents the best possible outcome; hence the term ``optimal''.
+We use the term ``oracle'' to describe the marginal coverage and expected prediction set size achieved when both calibration and testing are performed on samples from $Q$.
+This setup guarantees the desired coverage and, in our context where the test scores remain fixed, represents the best possible outcome.
 We only show these results as a reference for what we would get if we knew the true $\push{Q}{s}$, highlighting that the prediction set sizes are considerably larger only because the model is less accurate, as it was trained on samples from $P$ and not $Q$.